RELEVANT CHAPTERS

 - the adult does not require assistance because their condition has improved and/or they do not need the services that direct payments were intended to secure;

-- any condition attached by CMBC is unmet or CMBC has reasonable cause to believe that direct payments have been used for purposes other than to meet the needs as specified in the Care Plan/Care and Support Plan;
+- any condition attached by CMBC is unmet, or CMBC has reasonable cause to believe that direct payments have been used for purposes other than to meet the needs as specified in the care and support plan;

-- the individual fails to pay any assessed financial charge into the direct payments account;
+- the adult fails to pay any assessed financial charge into the direct payments account;

-- the individual’s circumstances are such that on assessment or review of the individual’s circumstances it is appropriate that direct payments should cease;
+- the adult’s circumstances are such that on assessment or review of the adult’s circumstances it is appropriate that direct payments should cease;

 - any or all of the direct payments have not been used to secure services to meet assessed needs;